 8 The US Park Police’s Pervert Records

-One group of Park Police spent 12 hours, from dusk to dawn, staring at the bathroom in Lafayette Park and placing bets on whether or not the visitors were gay.
-In their report to Congress, they declared: “I do not believe a half a dozen legitimate persons go in there to answer Nature’s call.”[3]
+One squad of Park Police spent twelve exhaustive hours, from dusk until dawn, watching the bathroom at Lafayette Park and betting on whether each visitor was gay.
+Their congressional report declared, “I do not believe a half‑dozen legitimate persons go in there to answer Nature’s call.”

 7 J. Edgar Hoover’s Sex Deviates Program